 - Level of malpractice insurance carried, including the deductible amount, to cover errors and omissions, improper judgments, or negligence.

-Individuals in the organization with experience in public finance and/or responsible for debt management activities should be involved in the RFP or RFQ development and response review.
+Issuer staff with experience in public finance and/or responsible for debt management activities should be involved in the RFP or RFQ development and response review.
 This may include representatives from the finance department and internal counsel.
 To remove any appearance of a conflict of interest resulting from political contributions or other activities, elected officials should not be part of the evaluation and/or selection team.
 In reviewing and evaluating the RFP or RFQ responses, evaluation procedures and a systematic rating process should be established which consider the following:

-- The use of oral interviews of proposers, in which the attorney who would have day-to-day responsibility for the issuers account should be asked to assume the lead role in presenting the qualifications of the firm.
+- The use of oral interviews of proposers, in which the attorney who would have day-to-day responsibility for the issuer’s account should be asked to assume the lead role in presenting the qualifications of the firm.

 - The selection should not be driven solely by proposed fees.
 The experience of the firm with the type of transactions and the ability to deliver the required legal services in a timely manner are the most important factors in the selection of bond counsel.